CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```BIONIC_WEAPON``` ...
 This bionic is a weapon bionic and activating it will create (or destroy) its fake_item in the user's hands.
 Prevents all other activation effects.
 - ```BIONIC_ARMOR_INTERFACE``` ...
 This bionic can provide power to powered armor.
 - ```BIONIC_SLEEP_FRIENDLY``` ...
 This bionic won't provide a warning if the player tries to sleep while it's active.
-- ```BIONIC_GUN``` ...
-This bionic is a gun bionic and activating it will fire it.
-Prevents all other activation effects including power draw by bionic.
 - ```CONDUCTIVE``` ...
 Item is considered as conducting electricity, even if material it's made of is non-conductive.
 Opposite of `NONCONDUCTIVE`.
 - ```CORPSE``` ...
 Flag used to spawn various human corpses during the mapgen.
 - ```CRUTCHES``` ...
 Item with this flag helps characters not to fall down if their legs are broken.